toddaustin07/Heatmiser/README.md

 ### Limitations
 * The driver is currently in Beta with a limited number of testers to-date.
 It has not been tested with configurations including multiple neoHubs.
-* The driver supports Neostat thermostat devices only so far; support has not yet been added for other types of heatmiser devices such as plugs, switches, temperature sensors, etc, although that is being considered
+* Not all heatmiser device types are supported (see above)
-* The driver supports heating system only at this time.
+* The driver supports heating system thermostats only at this time.
 Combination Heating and Cooling systems (neoStat HC) can be supported in the future if requested.

 ## neoHub API Access Token Creation
 1. Ensure your mobile device is on the same subnet as your neoHub, and use the heatmiser app and go to *Settings > API* and create a Token.